 Hate Crime: any crime that is perceived by the victim, or any other person, to be racist, homophobic, transphobic or due to a person’s religion, belief, gender identity or disability.

-Health Care Professions Council (HCPC): the Professional Body that regulates social workers and allied health professionals.
+Health Care Professions Council (HCPC): the Professional Body that regulates health and allied care professionals.
 HCPC professional standards were amended in Jan 2016 to require all those registered with that body to comply with a professional DUTY to take appropriate action to address and report concerns about safety or wellbeing of people using services, follow up concerns and be open and honest if things go wrong.

 HealthWatch: an independent consumer champion created to gather and represent the views of the public.
 It exists in two distinct forms – local Healthwatch and Healthwatch England at a national level.
 The aim of local Healthwatch is to give citizens and communities a stronger voice to influence and challenge how health and social care services are provided within their locality.
 Local Healthwatch has taken on the work of the Local Involvement Networks (LINks).

-HSE (Health and Safety Executive) is a national independent regulator that aims to reduce work-related death and serious injury across workplaces in the UK.
+Health and Safety Executive (HSE): a national independent regulator that aims to reduce work-related death and serious injury across workplaces in the UK.

-IDVAs (Independent Domestic Violence Advisers) are trained support workers who provide assistance and advice to victims of domestic violence.
+Independent Domestic Violence Adviser (IDVA): a trained support worker who provides assistance and advice to victims of domestic violence.

-IMCAs (Independent Mental Capacity Advocates) were established by the Mental Capacity Act 2005.
-IMCAs are a legal safeguard for people who lack the capacity to make specific important decisions, including making decisions about where they live and about serious medical treatment options.
-IMCAs are mainly instructed to represent people where there is no one independent of services, such as a family member or friend, who is able to represent the person.
+Independent Mental Capacity Advocate (IMCA): established by the Mental Capacity Act 2005, IMCAs are a legal safeguard for people who lack the capacity to make specific important decisions, including decisions about where they live and serious medical treatment options.
+IMCAs are mainly instructed to represent people where there is no one independent of services (such as a family member or friend) who is able to represent the person.
 However, in the case of safeguarding concerns, IMCAs can be appointed. irrespective of whether there are friends or family around and irrespective of whether accommodation or serious medical treatment is an issue.

 Making Safeguarding Personal (MSP): an approach to safeguarding work which aims to move away from safeguarding being process driven and instead, to place the person at risk at the centre of the process and work with them to achieve the outcomes they want.

-Mental Capacity refers to whether someone has the mental capacity to make a decision or not.
+Mental Capacity: refers to whether someone has the mental capacity to make a decision or not.
 The Mental Capacity Act 2005 and the Code of Practice outlines how agencies should support someone who lacks the capacity to make a decision

-NHS (National Health Service) is the publicly funded health care system in the UK.
+National Health Service (NHS): the publicly funded health care system in the UK.

 No Delay: the principle that safeguarding responses are made in a timely fashion commensurate with the level of presenting risk.
 In practice, this means that timescales act as a guide in recognition that these may need to be shorter or longer depending on a range of factors such as risk level or to work in a way that is consistent with the needs and wishes of the adult.

-OPG (Office of the Public Guardian (OPG): the administrative arm of the Court of Protection and supports the Public Guardian in registering enduring powers of attorney, lasting powers of attorney and supervising Court of Protection appointed deputies.
+Office of the Public Guardian (OPG): the administrative arm of the Court of Protection and supports the Public Guardian in registering enduring powers of attorney, lasting powers of attorney and supervising Court of Protection appointed deputies.

-PALS (Patient Advice and Liaison Service) is an NHS service created to provide advice and support to NHS patients and their relatives and carers.
+Patient Advice and Liaison Service (PALS): an NHS service created to provide advice and support to NHS patients and their relatives and carers.

-Protection of property: the duty on the Local Authority to protect the movable property of a person with care and support needs who is being cared for away from home in a hospital or in accommodation such as a care home, and who cannot arrange to protect their property themselves.
+Protection of property: the duty on the local authority to protect the moveable property of a person with care and support needs who is being cared for away from home in a hospital or in accommodation such as a care home, and who cannot arrange to protect their property themselves.
 This could include their pets as well as their personal property (e.g. private possessions and furniture).

 Radicalisation: involves the exploitation of susceptible people who are drawn into violent extremism by radicalisers often using a persuasive rationale and charismatic individuals to attract people to their cause.
 The aim is to attract people to their reasoning, inspire new recruits and embed their extreme views and persuade vulnerable individuals of the legitimacy of their cause.
 The PREVENT Strategy, launched in 2007, seeks to stop people becoming terrorists or supporting terrorism.

-SAMA (Safeguarding Allegations Management Adviser): the person responsible within an organisation for the providing advice and guidance on cases involving allegations against people in a position of trust working in the organisation e.g. an employee, volunteer or student, paid or unpaid.
-The SAMA will maintain an oversight of individual complex cases and gain assurance that allegations have bene responded to appropriately.
+Safeguarding Allegations Management Adviser(SAMA): the nominated senior manager within an organisation responsible for the providing advice and guidance on cases involving allegations against people in a position of trust working in the organisation e.g. an employee, volunteer or student, paid or unpaid.
+The SAMA will maintain an oversight of individual complex cases and gain assurance that allegations have been responded to appropriately.

-Self neglect: the inability (intentional or non-intentional) to maintain a socially and culturally accepted standard of self-care with the potential for serious consequences to the health and well being of the self-neglecters and perhaps even to their community.
+Self-neglect: the inability (intentional or non-intentional) to maintain a socially and culturally accepted standard of self-care with the potential for serious consequences to the health and well-being of adult and perhaps even to their community.

-Vital Interest is a term used in the Data Protection Act 1998 to permit sharing of information where it is critical to prevent serious harm or distress, or in life-threatening situations.
+Vital interests: a term used in the Data Protection Act 2018 to permit sharing of information where it is critical to prevent serious harm or distress or in life-threatening situations.
 Article 6(1)(d) GDPR states “processing is necessary in order to protect the vital interests of the data subject or of another natural person”.